 Highway 4 ends at this junction and the road designation changes to Highway 89 into Markleeville.
 If you need gas, Markleeville is your only option five miles away from the junction.

 Northbound: Continuing through Markleeville leads back to Highway 88 Carson Pass and back to South Lake Tahoe or dropping into Nevada.
 Highway 88 Carson Pass is the next mountain pass to the north and one of the few mountain passes kept open year-round.
 Highway 4 will be closed in winter and usually opens up by Memorial Day in late May.
 A few years ago, heavy winter snows kept it closed into late-June.

 Southbound or Eastward: Continue with Highway 89 Monitor Pass.
 This ride is said to be the best motorcycle road in the state of California and produces stunning photos.
 There is also a fire lookout overlooking Monitor Pass.
 The road to the summit is dirt, and not marked, but worth the ride to the summit for terrific views.
 I rode past it for years before finally getting curious enough to ride up to the summit.
-Monitor Pass is short, quick and stunningly scenic dropping down to Highway 395 to Coleville and Walker.
+Monitor Pass is short, quick and stunningly scenic, dropping to Highway 395 to Coleville and Walker.
 One of our favorite resting places in the state with Pashnit Motorcycle Tours is the West Walker Motel in Walker.
 Topaz Lake is a casino on the Nevada border and lies to the north of the 89/395 junction.
 There is gas in Topaz at the casino or in Walker at a single 1980s era pump (no 24-hr card lock in Walker).

 I can’t tell you what the best motorcycle road in California is.
 That’s your problem to solve, despite whatever mathematical formula we might devise.
 I can tell you though that Highway 4 is a very enjoyable ride, intensely scenic, and highly unusual.
 Highway 108 and Highway 4 make the perfect day ride loop of about 200 miles, this is not a long distance to connect them together and offers plenty of time for stopping at the local sights.